DOI-USGS/nhdplusTools/README.md

 ## Package Vision

-The `nhdplusTools` package is intended to provide a reusable set of tools to subset, relate data to, and refactor NHDPlus data.
+The `nhdplusTools` package is intended to provide a reusable set of tools to subset, relate data to, and refactor (collapse, split, and aggregate) NHDPlus data.
 It implements a data model consistent with both the [NHDPlus](https://www.epa.gov/waterdata/nhdplus-national-hydrography-dataset-plus) and [HY\_Features](http://opengeospatial.github.io/HY_Features/).
-The package aims to provide a simple set of tools with minimal dependencies that can be used to build workflows using NHDPlus data.
+The package aims to provide a set of tools with minimal dependencies that can be used to build workflows using NHDPlus data.

 **This vision is intended as a guide to contributors -- conveying what kinds of